mantidproject/mantid/docs/source/release/v3.9.0/ui.rst

 - Fixed a bug where saving a tiled plot saved to a project file would be reloaded with different size plots.
 - Fixed a bug where minimised windows would not stay minimised after being serialised to a Mantid project
 - Fixed a bug where changing the integration range of the instrument view would clear the applied zooming.
+- Fixed a bug where the threshold filter in the VSI SplatterPlot view only returned an empty dataset.

 SliceViewer Improvements
 ------------------------